 VAT Cash Accounting

 VAT Cash Accounting rules do not apply to reverse charge transactions.
-So where reverse charge applies and the T21 or T26 tax code is used, the values from the invoice or credit will update the VAT Return, not the payment or receipt as would be expected under VAT Cash Accounting.
+So where reverse charge applies and you use the T21 or T26 tax code, the values from the invoice or credit will update the VAT Return, not the payment or receipt as you'd expect under VAT Cash Accounting.

 Flat Rate VAT